-Rwanda is a very small, land locked country found in Central Africa with approximately 26,340 sq. km. during your Rwanda tours, you will find five prominent volcanoes and 23 lakes as well as quite a few rivers.
+Rwanda is a very small, landlocked country found in Central Africa with approximately 26,340 sq. km. during your Rwanda tours, you will find five prominent volcanoes and 23 lakes, and quite a few rivers.
 A massive phase of the country has an altitude of between 1,500 and 2,500 meters above sea level.

-In prehistoric instances, one third of Rwanda used to be covered with woodland rainforest.
-Today the only large tract of forest left in Rwanda is Nyungwe in the southwestern part of the country; it covers almost 1000 square kilometres.
-Some areas of forest run up to the Volcanoes National Park in the northeast, but most of the natural vegetation here is bamboo woodland and open moorland.
+In prehistoric instances, one-third of Rwanda used to be covered with woodland rain forest.
+Today the only large tract of forest left in Rwanda is Nyungwe in the southwestern part of the country; it covers almost 1000 square kilometers.
+Some areas of forest run-up to the Volcanoes National Park in the northeast, but most of the natural vegetation here is bamboo woodland and open moorland.

-Rwanda highlands in large parts of the country are now dominated by the terraced agriculture that gives the Rwandan geographical region its beautiful and exceptional views.
-The eastern part of Rwanda has totally special vegetation, the standard African bush, a combination of savannah and grassland dominated with acacia trees.
+Rwanda’s highlands in large parts of the country are now dominated by the terraced agriculture that gives the Rwandan geographical region its beautiful and exceptional views.
+The eastern part of Rwanda has totally special vegetation, the standard African bush, a combination of Savannah and grassland dominated with acacia trees.

 Average temperatures are between 24 – 27 degrees with the Coolest months from August – September.